Ultimate List of Things to Do in Atlanta with Kids

 Smith Gilbert Gardens

-This botanical oasis features beautiful gardens, intriguing outdoor sculptures and the historic Hiram Butler House.
-You will enjoy a variety of plantings and exhibits including the Bonsai Exhibit and Butterfly House.
+The botanical oasis Smith Gilbert Gardens features beautiful gardens, intriguing outdoor sculptures and the historic Hiram Butler House.
+You will enjoy a variety of plantings and exhibits including the bonsai exhibit and Butterfly House.
 In addition, Smith Gilbert Gardens, which is in Kennesaw just north of Atlanta, offers a variety of special events and educational experiences.

 Stone Mountain Park

-This historic park promises a full day (or longer) of fun.
+This popular park promises a full day (or longer) of fun.
 Stone Mountain Park features hiking, camping and exploring, as well as theme rides, zip lines and other attractions.
 You can make a weekend trip by booking a Stay and Play package at on-site accommodations or just spend a full day riding the tram, immersing yourself in history, shopping and visiting any one of the numerous special events the park hosts each year.
+Outdoorsy kids will enjoy the Summit Skyride tram and Dinosaur Explore, which includes interactive paleontology tents, fantastic photo ops and a dinosaur feeding wall.
+Geyser Towers is a network of net tunnels, rope bridges and more overlooking the geyser.
+Get low and wet or stay high and dry.

 Tennis in Atlanta